exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

 [Switch expressions][switch-expressions] behave in a similar manner to [switch statements][switch-statements] covered in (TODO cross-ref-tba switch statements).
 They support a kind of decision table that maps input conditions to actions or values.

 At the core of the switch expression is _pattern matching_.
 In the coding exercise we matched values against `const` patterns.
-In this case the inputs to the `switch` are a _range expression_ which is matched to const values and the inputs to the _case guards_.
+In this case the inputs to the `switch` are a _range expression_ which is matched to const values and the values used by the _case guards_.

+The `_` case which is the last in the list is useful to ensure that the matching is exhaustive and to avoid possible run-time errors.

 ```case
 double xx = 42d;